Managing your money during the coronavirus pandemic

 While we’re not financial advisors, we can help you.
 Our helpline is able to signpost you to over 16,000 organisations that can help with all sorts issues.
 So, if you’re feeling anxious, need some advice and don’t know where to turn – call us, and we’ll help you.

 There are a number of options if you’re in need of emergency money.
 We recommend reading our article ‘Help!
 I’m broke and need emergency support’ for more information.

 At the moment, statutory sick pay is awarded to you for when you’re too ill to work.
 You cannot get less than £95.85, and it can be awarded for up to 28 weeks.
 There are some criteria before you can be paid it though, for example you have to earn on average £120 per week and have been ill for four days in a row.

-We worked in partnership with MyBnk and MaPS on this project and would like to thank them for their collaboration, support and expert insights.
+We would like to thank our partners MyBnk, MaPS and Experian for their ongoing collaboration, support and expert insights.